Les bienfaits cachés des plantes sur le moral et la concentration - Verdeia

 Hydration bonus

-Combine a sip of water with each micro-break.
-Hydration + breathing + plants = mental anti-fatigue.
+Pair a sip of water with every micro-break.
+Hydration + breathing + plants = mental fatigue relief.

 4. Designing a green workspace

 Greening an office means simplifying: few species, well placed.
-Aim for height/volume/texture balance for a calm and functional presence.
+Aim for balance in height/volume/texture for a calm and functional presence.

 The structuring trio